ElishebaW/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Elisheba

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 14, Sunday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+I learned more about linked list algorithms and got started on learning about tree algorithms.
+I followed a person working through problems involving the algorithms to get some momentum back after hitting a wall yesterday.